-As at the balance sheet date the net present value of these fees was EUR 4 884m (2021: EUR 5 712m).
+As at the balance sheet date the net present value of potential future national renewal fees for European patents was EUR 5 325m (2022: EUR 4 884m).

 Cash flows have been estimated individually per Contracting State and year over the term remaining after grant in each Contracting State.
-The renewal rates were derived from the behaviour of patent proprietors in the post-grant phase as currently observed.
+The renewal rates were derived from the currently observed behaviour of patent proprietors in the post-grant phase.

-The discount rates applied in 2022 to the expected cash flows range between 2.98% and 3.90% (2021: between -0.33% and 1.16%).
-A one percentage point increase in the discount rates applied would result in a decrease of EUR 245m (2021: EUR 320m) in the net present value of potential future national renewal fees.
+The discount rates applied in 2023 to the expected cash flows range between 2.97% and 3.57% (2022: between 2.98% and 3.90%).
+A one percentage point increase in the discount rates applied would result in a decrease of EUR 272m (2022: EUR 245m) in the net present value of potential future national renewal fees.